-Located in the upper-left corner of the picture display is the Extended Data Services (XDS) display when it is enabled in the PICTURE SETUP menu.
-The Picture Setup/XDS menu is used to enable and disable XDS along with selecting the information for line 6.
+The Extended Data Services (XDS) display is located in the upper-left corner of the picture display, when it is enabled in the Picture Setup > Closed Caption Display > XDS menu.
+The XDS menu is used to enable and disable XDS along with selecting the information for line 6.